 Touching stories of determination and integrity were submitted

-to our Personal Achievement Scholarship from students nationwide!
+to our Community Contribution Scholarship from high school students nationwide!

 $15,000 Grand Prize Winner

 After finding out that not many people in her town shared her enthusiasm for classical music, Forest and her brother in 2013 decided that they would organize a small chamber music group.
 Along with friends they would perform at a family restaurant for tips from the customers.
 As the group began to earn more tips, Forest suggested that they donate the money to local foster children.

 During school breaks they would perform at the local retirement home.
 As they gained recognition they were invited to play at fundraisers and local community events.
 In 2014 Forest realized that music in her town was dying and the only music store was slowly going out of business.

 Wanting other children to experience live music, Forest and her brother fundraised and hired other musicians to perform live concerts in the schools in their community.
 Eventually that grew into an annual music festival.
 A combination of free concerts for students and paid concerts for adults resulted in exposing the community to music while raising money to fund music programs in area schools.

 In 2019, over 300 students participated from seven different schools, raising $15,000 for the music programs, and Las Plumas-Oroville High School Band received funds to perform at Carnegie Music Hall.
 The local music store was also saved from going out of business.

 “Now, the music community is alive in Oroville, and the annual festival is one of the most popular events in town.
 When I was not performing, I was teaching.
 I used my twelve years of violin experience every Saturday when I gave free lessons at a local gallery” Forest proudly states.